 - Natural disaster including flood, wildfire, tornado, earthquake, volcanic eruption, blizzard, drought, cyclone, hurricane, or severe storm

-- Impact to primary residence not paid by insurance
+- Impact to primary residence including fire, flood, or other unusual life altering expense not paid by insurance

 - Military deployment/ called to active duty